Ian Watts – providing legal services in Gibraltar since 2002

 In August 2018, the Gibraltar legislature created the office of Director of Public Prosecutions under the terms of the Director of Public Prosecutions Act 2018.
 This statute lays down, amongst other things, the DPP’s duties and functions.

-The duty of the DPP is to act under the general or special instructions of Her Majesty’s Attorney General for Gibraltar in pursuance of the Attorney-General’s powers conferred upon him under s.59(3) of the Gibraltar Constitution.
+The duty of the DPP is to act under the general or special instructions of His Majesty’s Attorney General for Gibraltar in pursuance of the Attorney-General’s powers conferred upon him under s.59(3) of the Gibraltar Constitution.
 In practical terms, it is the DPP who institutes and undertakes criminal prosecutions in Gibraltar on behalf of the Attorney-General- however, the 2018 Act provides exceptions to this.

 The Profession – In General